Fredy (footballer, born 1990)

-Alfredo Kulembe Ribeiro (born 27 March 1990), known as Fredy, is an Angolan professional footballer who plays for Turkish club Antalyaspor as a forward.
+Alfredo Kulembe Ribeiro (born 27 March 1990), known as Fredy, is an Angolan professional footballer who plays as a winger for TFF 1.
+Lig club Bodrum and the Angola national team.

 He achieved totals of 108 games and 11 goals in Portugal's Primeira Liga with Belenenses and B-SAD, while winning the Segunda Liga with the former in 2013.
-He also played for one season in the Dutch Eredivisie with Excelsior Rotterdam and for several years at Antalyaspor in Turkey.
+He also played one season in the Dutch Eredivisie with Excelsior and for several years at Antalyaspor in Turkey.

-Fredy, who also holds Portuguese citizenship and represented the country at youth level, made his senior debut for Angola in 2014.
-He was part of their squad at the 2019 Africa Cup of Nations.
+Fredy, who also held Portuguese citizenship and represented the country at youth level, made his senior debut for Angola in 2014.
+He was part of their squads at the 2019 and 2023 Africa Cup of Nations.

 Club career

 Born in Luanda, Fredy joined C.F.
 Os Belenenses' youth system at the age of 11, signing from neighbouring G.D.P.
 Costa de Caparica.
 He made his Primeira Liga debut on 3 April 2009, coming on as a 60th-minute substitute in a 1–0 away loss to Académica de Coimbra.
-He finished his first full season with 24 scoreless appearances, as the Lisbon team were relegated.
+He finished his first full season with 24 scoreless appearances, as the Lisbon team was relegated.

 Fredy scored eight goals in 38 games in the 2012–13 campaign, helping the club to return to the top tier as champions after three years.
-He scored for the first time in the competition on 12 April 2014, his brace helping the team come from behind to win 3–1 at home against Vitória de Guimarães.
+He scored for the first time in the competition on 12 April 2014, his brace helping the team to come from behind to win 3–1 at home against Vitória de Guimarães.

 In January 2015, Fredy returned to Angola and signed with C.R.D.
 Libolo, initially on loan.
-On 20 July 2016 he agreed to a one-year contract at SBV Excelsior in the Dutch Eredivisie, rejoining his former Belenenses manager Mitchell van der Gaag.
-He missed just two games in his only season and scored twice in a 12th-place finish, including in a 3–2 home win over rivals Sparta Rotterdam on 19 November.
+On 20 July 2016 he agreed to a one-year contract at Excelsior Rotterdam in the Dutch Eredivisie, rejoining his former Belenenses manager Mitchell van der Gaag.
+He missed just two games in his only season and scored twice in a 12th-place finish, including in a 3–2 home victory over rivals Sparta Rotterdam on 19 November.

 Fredy returned to Belenenses in June 2017, signing a two-year deal.
-He scored six league goals and provided six assists in the first part of 2018–19 for the newly organised B-SAD, including two goals in a 3–2 win at C.D.
+He scored six league goals and provided six assists in the first part of 2018–19 for the newly organised B-SAD, including two goals in the 3–2 defeat of C.D.
 Santa Clara on 30 November.

 On 31 January 2019, Fredy moved to Turkish club Antalyaspor.
-He was a national cup runner-up in 2020–21 Turkish Cup, scoring in a 2–0 home win over Pendikspor in the fourth round, and a penalty for the only goal in the quarter-final at Sivasspor on 11 February.
+He was a national cup runner-up in 2020–21, scoring in a 2–0 home win over Pendikspor in the fourth round, and a penalty for the only goal in the quarter-final at Sivasspor on 11 February.